Take the Historic District Walking Tour

 One of the major goals of city officials is to attract more residents and visitors to this charming area.
 However, the Historic District remains a work in progress.

 In some cases, building materials were imported.
 In other cases, railroads and coastal schooners carried prefabricated houses to Florida.
 The 1872 Inside-Outside House, now part of Longwood's downtown historic district, took its name from its unique construction that features support studs on the outside.
-The prefabricated house was built in New England by a former sailing captain and is believed to have been patterned after 19th century whaling ships, the cabins of which had the same style of construction.
-It was dismantled and shipped in 1873 by schooner to Florida where it was hauled inland to join a cluster of winter cottages at Snow Station, now Altamonte Springs.
+The prefabricated house was built in New England by a former sailing captain and is believed to have been patterned after 19th-century whaling ships, the cabins of which had the same style of construction.
+It was dismantled and shipped in 1873 by schooner to Florida where it was hauled inland to join a cluster of winter cottages at Snow Station.

 The Inside-Outside House is 1 of 2 historic structures saved from Altamonte's suburban sprawl.
 Many of the city's oldest winter cottages were burned as city-sanctioned practice for firefighters.
 That same fate was planned for the captain's old home and the 1883 Bradlee-McIntyre House, both now listed as architectural treasures.
 The late Grace Bradford and the Central Florida Society for Historic Preservation rallied community support to move the old homes to Longwood's historic district in 1973.
 Once standing in the path of progress, the Bradlee-McIntyre stands today as the district's centerpiece and the only remaining winter cottage of its size built in the 1880s when Florida was first being discovered as a vacation mecca.
 Many of the homes listed were vacation homes used for a few weeks a year, including the Bradlee-McIntyre.